Florida Defamation Definition

 Public vs. Private Figures in Florida

-If your job entails acting on behalf of the government or puts you in a position where your workplace is known by the general public, there’s a strong possibility a Florida judge will deem you a “public figure” for the purposes of a defamation lawsuit.
+If you work for the government or you’re famous — locally, nationally or internationally — a Florida judge will probably deem you a “public figure” for the purposes of a defamation lawsuit.

 A private figure only has to prove negligence on the part of the defendant.
-Public figures, however, must demonstrate the presence of actual malice to inflict damage to the plaintiff’s reputation and social standing on the part of the defendant.
+However, public figure plaintiffs must demonstrate the presence of actual malice to win a defamation lawsuit.

 Defenses for Defamation in Florida

-Section 230 of the Communications Decency Act holds webmasters harmless when it comes to third-party user generated content that is defamatory in nature.
-For this defense to be valid, the webmaster must not have told the user to create a defamatory blog post or comments on the website.
+Section 230 of the Communications Decency Act confers defamation immunity on webmasters for user comments.
+For this defense to be valid, the webmaster must not have told the user to create the defamatory statement or edited it.